 Perhaps the most overlooked symptoms, these affect the "quality of life" and mental clarity.

-Medical guidelines establish specific thresholds where the benefits of surgery strongly outweigh "watchful waiting."
+Medical guidelines establish specific thresholds where the benefits of surgery outweigh "watchful waiting."
 Surgery is typically recommended if a patient meets any of the following Traditional Indications:

-Note on "Asymptomatic Patients" - Many patients labeled as "asymptomatic" realize—only after surgery—that their chronic fatigue, brain fog, or bone aches were actually symptoms they had simply grown used to.
+Many patients labeled as "asymptomatic" realize—only after surgery—that their chronic fatigue, brain fog, or bone aches were actually symptoms they had simply grown used to.
 For this reason, many surgeons recommend a curative procedure even when these strict clinical thresholds haven't been fully met.

 Dr. Davidov will typically review all your bloodwork, imaging, and office notes from your referring endocrinologist or primary care physician before meeting with you.
 During his exam, he will perform an informal bedside neck ultrasound.